 The Provincial REDD+ Management Committee is also a new body recommended under the current Sub-NFMS (M&MRV) System.
-The committee will comprise of Secretary Forests Fisheries and Wildlife (as chair), all Chief Conservators Forest (CCF) (as members), Provincial REDD+ Coordinator (member), and Technical Head of all relevant line departments (as members).
-Key functions of the committee will include provincial REDD+ management reviews and decision making related to REDD+ implementation including Grievance Feedback and Redressal.
-The Provincial REDD+ Management Committee will be notified within three months of the formal endorsement of the Sub-NFMS.
+The committee will comprise of Chief Conservators Forest (CCF) (chair), Provincial REDD+ Coordinator (member), Conservators Forest (CFs) (member), and Conservator Wildlife (member).
+Key functions of the committee will include provincial REDD+ management reviews and decision making related to REDD+ implementation.
+The Provincial REDD+ Management Committee will be notified within one month of the formal endorsement of the Sub-NFMS.

-2.1.2.3 Provincial REDD+ Coordination and Implementation Unit
+2.1.2.3 Provincial REDD+ Coordination Unit